Develop your management skills to a higher level

 Roles include: Operations Manager, Regional Manager, Divisional Manager, Department Manager and specialist managers.

-As an Operations/Departmental Manager the Apprentice must be in an appropriate role to provide relevant learning opportunities and have English and Maths qualifications at the appropriate level or be prepared to work towards them as part of their Apprenticeship.
+As an Operations/Departmental Manager the Apprentice must be in an appropriate role to provide relevant learning opportunities and have English and Maths qualiﬁcations at the appropriate level or be prepared to work towards them as part of their Apprenticeship.
+They must be able to commit to the 20% off-job training requirement in order to develop the skills, knowledge and behaviours required to complete the apprenticeship at Level 5.

 Benefits for the Apprentice